(Photo by Antonina, a fantastic London contemporary portrait photographer)

 How much do ebooks make?

 If you’re writing business-related ebooks (rather than novels or popular non-fiction) then you can charge almost any amount that your audience will pay.
-It’s not uncommon to find ebooks that cost $97 or even more.
+A few years ago, it wasn’t uncommon to find ebooks that cost $97 or even more.

-As to how many you’ll sell … that depends on how big your audience is.
-I sometimes guest post on much bigger blogs (like ProBlogger) to get my ebooks in front of a wider audience.
+As to how many you’ll sell … that depends on how large and responsive your audience is.
+I sometimes guest post on much bigger blogs (like ProBlogger and Copyblogger) to get my ebooks in front of more people.

 How My Ebook Paid for South by South West – in Just Two Months – a post of mine on ProBlogger, which I wrote after the launch of The Blogger’s Guide to Effective Writing.